ali1naqvi/HGP/README.md

 This is a PyTorch reimplementation of the HGP-SL model mentioned above.

-The required libraries can be installed via pip using the command: pip install -r requirements.txt
+The required libraries can be installed via pip using the command: <br>
+pip install -r requirements.txt

 To Run: